-We are looking for volunteers who could offer a couple of hours a week to support someone with a learning disability enrolled onto the friendship programme (friendship finder) to help build and maintain friendships, get more involved in new activities to meet new friends and offer support in developing friendship skills to keep friendships e.g. planning, confidence, travel etc.
+We are looking for volunteers who could offer a couple of hours a week to support someone with a learning disability and/or autism enrolled onto the friendship programme (friendship finder) to help build and maintain friendships, get more involved in new activities to meet new friends and offer support in developing friendship skills to keep friendships e.g. planning, confidence, travel etc.

 Supporting all aspects of IT from data input, social media to campaigning for digital inclusion for people with learning disabilities and/or autism.
 This role can be made to tailor people's own time, commitment and expertise.
 A suitable volunteer can work either home or the office or mixture of both.

 Supporting people to try and develop independence skills in group environments.
 All groups are open to people on our programme and their guests.
-The ideal candidate for this role will be supporting people to do things on their own and encouraging people to become more independent at running groups and meeting up with people on their own.
+The ideal candidate for this role will be supporting people to do things on their own and encourage people to become more independent at running groups and meet up with people on their own.
 Groups usually run once a month so this role is ideal for someone who would like to volunteer a couple of hours a month.
-We already have groups from a Meet and Mooch Saturday social, a Get Out there Group (which reviews venues), an arts group (meets at Ouseburn Farm), a Film group and a sports groups.
+We already have groups from a Meet and Mooch Saturday social, a Get Out there Group (which reviews venues), an Arts group (meets at Ouseburn Farm), a Film group and a sports groups.
 This opportunity would also be good for anyone who has skills in a particular area and might like to lead a group e.g. If you a dance instructor you could run a dance group etc. This could be an opportunity to develop your skills teaching in an informal environment.

 Digital Inclusion Adviser